Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 - Lemon juice: Definitely use freshly squeezed lemon juice here, for the same reason I urge you to use good olive oil.

-- Salt and pepper: start with 1 teaspoon of Diamond Crystel Kosher Salt or ½ teaspoon of any other salt.
-After mixing the salad, taste it and decide if you'd like to add more salt.
-It's best to use freshly ground black pepper if you can.
+- Salt and pepper: Start with 1 teaspoon of Diamond Crystel Kosher Salt or ½ teaspoon of any other salt.
+After mixing the salad, taste and decide if you'd like to add more salt.
+If you can, use freshly ground black pepper.

 Variations